chrultrabook/docs/src/docs/reverting/booting-recovery-usb.md

 3. Begin the recovery process.

-4. Once its done, setup the system like normal.
+4. Once its done, set up the system like normal.